grapa-dev/grapa/docs/BUILD.md

 [Setup Docker for AWS build-python3.8](SETUPAWSDOCKER.md)

 # Dependencies
 Grapa is dependant on the static libraries for OpenSSL and FLTK.
 Use the following to build the libraries from source.
-Additionally, some environments may require the crypto library installed for grapa to build, and if so, build OpenSSL from source and install.

 [Dependencies](DEPENDENCIES.md)